gutomaia/pyNES/README.rst

 .. code-block:: shell

-  pynes py example_file_name.py -o whatever.nes
+  pynes py helloworld.py -o helloworld.nes

-Now you can open whatever.nes
+Now you can open helloworld.nes

 [1] Read "That's not all" at the end